dmgatti/SingleCellRNAseq/_episodes/01-introduction.md

 > > bulk
 > {: .solution}
 >
-> Very heterogeneous tissue
-> > ## Solution
-> > You would likely find single cell RNA-Seq most powerful in this situation since ...
-> {: .solution}
->
 > eQTL mapping
 > > ## Solution
 > > probably bulk, but both could be informative!
 > {: .solution}
 {: .challenge}

-## What is scRNA-Seq useful for?

-Single cell RNA-Seq is a new technology and its uses are limited only by your imagination!
-A few examples of problems that have been addressed using scRNA-Seq include:
- * developmental studies & studies of cellular trajectories.
- * detailed tissue atlases.
- * characterization of tumor clonality.
- * definition of cell-type specific transcriptional responses (e.g. T-cell response to infection)
- * profiling of changes in cell state (i.e. homeostasis vs. response state)
- * a variety of different types of CRISPR screens
+## Single cell data modalities

+There are several different modalities by which one can gather data on the molecular properties of single cells.
+10X Genomics currently offers the following reliable assays:

+* RNA-seq - assess gene expression in single cells.
+A sub-group of single cell gene expression is single nucleus gene expression, which is often used on frozen samples or for tissues where preparing a single cell suspension is difficult or impossible (e.g. brain).
+* ATAC-seq - assess chromatin accessibility in single cells
+* "Multiome" - RNA + ATAC in the same single cells
+* Immune repertoire profiling - assess clonality and antigen specificity of adaptive immune cells (B and T cells)
+* CITE-Seq - assess cell surface protein levels
+* Spatial transcriptomics/proteomics - assess gene expression and/or protein abundance with near-single cell resolution

-## Emphasize focus of this course: 10X Genomics, mouse
+## Focus of this course: 10X Genomics mouse scRNA-Seq

 While there are several commercially available scRNA-seq technologies, this course will focus on data generated by the 10X Genomics platform.
 This technology is widely used at JAX, and it is flexible, reliable, and relatively cost-efficient.
 We will focus on a mouse data set, although most of the techniques that you will learn in this workshop apply equally well to other species.
+Each data modality has its own strengths and weaknesses; in this course we will focus on transcriptomics.

+## Brief overview of instrumentation and library preparation choices available from 10X Genomics

+10X Genomics offers a variety of options for profiling single cells.
+Here we give a brief overview of some of their offerings to illustrate what is available.

+To profile gene expression, users can choose from several options:
+ * 3' gene expression -- the "usual" option, amplifies from the 3' end of transcripts
+ * 5' gene expression -- another option for
+ * "targeted" gene expression -- focus on a smaller number of genes that are of particular interest

+One can also choose to profile gene expression on different instruments.
+The "workhorse" 10X Chromium machine is used for profiling gene expression of up to eight samples totaling 25k-100k cells.
+The newer Chromium X

+10X Genomics also produces a suite of other instrumentation for applications such as spatial transcriptomics (Visium) or in situ profiling (Xenium), which we will not cover in this course.

+Library prep options: 3', 5'

+Standard vs high throughput instrumentation and library kits

+Other equipment - Visium, Xenium, etc

 {% include links.md %}